 Prices stay pretty consistent during the year, but there are some things to keep in mind when flying to Costa Rica.
 If you can be flexible on your dates, that’ll help — you might save $100 by leaving on a Wednesday instead of Tuesday.
 There's actually a huge range in prices even during the same week, and it all depends on which day you fly.
 I mean ... this is what a typical month looks like in you're researching flights (I used Skyscanner to get those quick side by side prices).

-Wow - if you can fly on Wednesday the 22nd you're going to pay less than half of what you would pay to fly 2 days later on the 24th!
+If you can fly on Wednesday the 22nd you're going to pay less than half of what you would pay to fly 2 days later on the 24th.
+Being as flexible as you can when your depart is going to help you save more money.

 Oh and head’s up, it is more expensive to travel to Costa Rica in December (because of the holidays), so opting to fly in September, October and November or even July or August might get you better prices on flights and other purchases in-country, like tour guides or even hostels.